tzarick/typescript-course/README.md

 # typescript-course

-In-class projects from Udemy typescript course
+In-class projects from Udemy typescript course :brain:

-* Each directory in the root directory is a different project/section.
+- Each directory in the root directory is a different project/section.
 Most are standalone self-contained projects.
-* Oftentimes, commented sections are left in to show alternate ways of doing the same thing.
+- Oftentimes, commented sections are left in to show alternate ways of doing the same thing.